 Most of us live in urban areas, cities, and towns where a quick 5-minute drive takes us to our favorite ice cream shop, burger joint, or fave hang-out.

 Such comfort and accessibility.
 Such a paradise.
 Until shit goes down.
-Then the city or town you live in becomes a personal hell with too many bodies and not enough survival chances.
+Then the city or town you live in becomes a personal hell with too many bodies and not enough chances of survival.

 Not liking that scenario?
-Time to talk bug out locations.
+Time to talk about where to bug out.

 Why Have a Separate Bug Out Location?

 When the world outside goes crazy, do you really wanna be there to see how things go down?
 Bugging in is great, but when the going gets tough, having an alternative safe location to stay at until things calm down just makes sense.